 That’s probably because, in some ways, the risk factors for certain colors cancel each other out.
 For example, white cars are less likely to get into accidents than black cars, which may be due to their high visibility.
 At the same time, white and gray cars get pulled over more than other car colors.

 The color of your car affects how likely it is to be stolen, but the results may surprise you.
 Red cars simply aren’t a priority target for thieves because they worry about red standing out and getting noticed.
 Such thieves are likelier to focus on silver, green, gold, black, or white cars rather than red.

 Insurers use many factors to set your car insurance.
 This includes age, gender, location, driving record, credit score, vehicle type, and more.

 Some of these may not seem fair, but the insurance company is basically trying to assess how risky you are behind the wheel.
 Someone living in a high-crime area or just an area with many claims will be considered riskier to insure.
 Additionally, certain car types such as sports cars are more expensive to insure, which is reflected in your rates.

 In some cases, these factors work in your favor.
-For example, your insurance rates are at their highest way when you are a teenage driver and lower as you grow older.
-It’s important to always be honest when disclosing details to your insurance company.
+For example, your rates are at their highest way when you are a teenage driver and lower as you grow older.
+It’s important to always be honest when disclosing details to your insurer.

-Now you know that the color of your car doesn’t directly affect your insurance costs, but do you know where you can find an insurance company that offers the best rates and coverage?
+Now you know that the color of your car doesn’t directly affect your insurance costs, but do you know where you can find the best rates and coverage?